Acute Care

 • Integrated Delivery Networks (IDN): With IDNs, patients gain better access to a full range of healthcare services (hospitals, outpatient and ambulatory service offerings) and thus have the opportunity to stay in-network and receive more coordinated care.

 UHS is continually looking to engage in strategic partnerships that provide patients with convenient access to more services, physicians and locations.
-Our latest joint ventures/partnerships are with these leading healthcare systems:
+Most recently we have joined forces with the following distinguished healthcare leaders:

-In January 2022, we launched Valley Health at Home by BAYADA, a new joint venture partnership and our first in-market with BAYADA.
-This partnership model, soon to be launched in additional markets, will further expand our integrated care delivery network capabilities into patient homes and strengthen the post-acute continuum of care to meet the increasing demand for in-home services, particularly among the aging population.
+The January 2022 launch of Valley Health at Home by BAYADA, a joint venture partnership and our first in-market with the home health care provider, has been followed up by the rollout of Manatee Health at Home by BAYADA in Florida.
+This partnership model further expands our integrated care delivery network capabilities into patient homes and strengthens the post-acute continuum of care to meet the increasing demand for in-home services, particularly among the aging population.